VK-Analyst/VK-Analyst/README.md

 ---

-Feel free to explore my projects and if you'd like to discuss about data-driven insights. mail me on @Vivekkum0709@gmail.com
+Feel free to explore my projects and if you'd like to discuss more about data-driven insights. mail me on @Vivekkum0709@gmail.com